 Ohio State has paused updates to its COVID-19 dashboard as of May 6, 2022.
 The university is shifting to a voluntary testing program as of the start of summer term, so testing volume and the overall on-campus population will be significantly reduced.
 Ohio State’s vaccination requirement remains in place for students, faculty and staff.
 Updated state data may be obtained through the Ohio Department of Health.

 Data Notes: Some values on the dashboard may change as missing data or other data errors are identified and corrected.
 These data adjustments are part of the normal process of ensuring that the data are the most accurate representations possible.
 Student test result data may be reported weekly during times of low test volume to protect privacy and to maintain the reliability of dashboard data.

-This includes the total number of tests, student positive results and student positivity rate over the most recent available 24-hour period, as well as a seven-day rolling average.
-At this time, the dashboard displays only the cumulative results for faculty and staff because that data set is not large enough to produce a meaningful number for a 24-hour period or seven-day average.
+The Ohio State University COVID-19 dashboard provides data through the end of spring semester 2022.
+This dashboard includes the total number of COVID-19 tests, student positive results and student positivity rate for the 24-hour periods shown, as well as a seven-day rolling average.
 For a more detailed explanation of the included metrics, please see the Dashboard Measures and Interpretations page.

-The data is being shared in a way that protects individuals’ medical and educational privacy — and will help inform university decision making related to on-campus operations, health and safety measures and more throughout the autumn semester.
-The positivity rate resulting from the university’s testing program is one measure, but it is not the sole determinant of whether the community remains on campus or returns to all-virtual instruction.
-Any decision about adjusting plans will be made on the totality of the facts, in consultation with public health authorities and based on the latest science and data.
+The data is being shared in a way that protects individuals’ medical and educational privacy — and will help inform university decision making related to on-campus operations, health and safety measures.
+All decisions consider the totality of the facts, in consultation with public health authorities and based on the latest science and data.